 How long does it take to stake with a validator?

-You can start staking with them as soon as you delegate your tokens to that validator and the warmup period is over.
+You can start staking with them when you delegate your tokens to that validator after the warmup period.
 It's that simple.
-Most blockchains have the warmup and unbonding period during which you won't earn any rewards on your staked tokens.
+Most blockchains have a warmup and unbonding period during which you won't earn any rewards on your staked tokens.